 How to Choose a Real Estate Agent for Selling Your Home: A 10-Step Checklist

-Selling a home is one of the most important financial transactions in your life.
+Selling a home is one of the most important financial transactions of your life.
 But if you’re selling for the first time, or if it’s been a while since you’ve dipped your toes into the deep end of the real estate market pool, you may be wondering how to choose a real estate agent for selling your house.

 According to HomeLight’s data, the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.